Funekyo/Ujiki/README.md

 **AI is treated symbolically as a co-contributor:** a way to explore semantic space through reflection and response, grounded in the data of collective human language.

-AI-generated responses are compared with human references to observe convergence and divergence, merging output into poetry that resonates with the Dharma.
+AI-generated responses are compared with human references to a point beyond redundancy, to observe convergence and divergence, finally merging all data into poetry that longs for the Dharma.

-In addition to poetic musings, the scope includes linguistic analysis, translation choices, and structured data output.
-You will also find meta-articles exploring Dōgen’s thought, Zen Buddhism, and translation practice.
+In addition to poetic musings, the scope includes linguistic analysis, translation process, and structured data output.
+You will also find meta-articles exploring Dōgen’s thought, Zen Buddhism, and ethics of AI.

-Each poem becomes a site of failure, recursion, and presence.
+Each poem becomes a site of whimsical failure—recursive and temporal.

 ---